tavarezsz/amazonScrapper/README.md

 bun start
 ```

 The server runs by default at http://localhost:3000.
-Just copy paste it into the browser.
+Just copy and paste it into the browser after running the scipt.

 Observations: